Sideroads

 Safety first!

 Sideroads is not intended to be mission-critical software, and should always be used with a contingency plan in mind.
-By using Sideroads, you are explicitly agreeing that we are not responsible if something goes wrong on your trip.
+By using Sideroads, you explicitly agree that we are not responsible if something goes wrong on your trip.

 If your life depends on some part of Sideroads working perfectly at crunch time, please have a plan B available.
-You should never have just a single point of failure when lives are on the line!
+Never have a single point of failure when lives are on the line!

 Some suggestions: